ylorph/talks.visug.2016/slides/content/leasing02Pricing.md

 Available for multiple countries

 {note}
-Add a link to Feliene talks

-This is here I learned that the system we build would prove itself only after 2 to 4 years.
+This is here I learned that the system we build would prove
+ itself only after 2 to 4 years.

+Add a link to Felienne Hermans http://www.felienne.com/ talks

 {subsection}